How to improve the accuracy of semiclassical and quasiclassical dynamics with and without generalized quantum master

 \subsection{Summary}

 The SC-GQME \textit{does} provide a tangible benefit over integrating left-handed time derivatives, and our analysis reveals \textit{when} it is most advantageous.
 Specifically, when the memory kernel decays faster or even on similar timescales with the onset of inaccuracy---or even instability---in the left-handed derivatives, one can benefit from the latter's enhanced short-time accuracy and generate accurate GQME dynamics for arbitrarily long times, even in parameter regimes where previous studies had encountered difficulties.
 We achieved this by reframing how to choose the memory cutoff, $\tau_M$: instead of seeking a plateau of stability, which can become ambiguous in difficult parameter regimes, we shift to an RMSE-based analysis referenced to accessible SC dynamics to obtain a practical protocol for identifying a $\tau_M$.
-This protocol addresses \textbf{Q3}: it is physically meaningful and yields predictions that are more accurate than the bare LSC dynamics in parameter regimes where the traditional plateau does not exist.
+This protocol addresses \textbf{\hyperref[qs]{Q3}}: it is physically meaningful and yields predictions that are more accurate than the bare SC dynamics in parameter regimes where the traditional plateau does not exist.
 This approach further demonstrates that higher-order left-handed derivatives enhance short-time accuracy at the expense of long-time stability.
 This balance of short-time accuracy and long-time stability motivates the comparison of single- and mixed-accuracy kernel constructions that balance the competing effects, effectively extending the window of reliable short-time dynamics.
+Importantly, the protocol is pathway-agnostic by design and can in principle be applied to any combination of memory kernel constructions that differ in their level of short-time accuracy (see SI Sec.~VI C).
 These ideas demonstrate that the SC-GQME is more than the sum of its constituent SC approximations: when paired with a principled cutoff strategy, it offers a robust framework for leveraging the short-time accuracy of SC dynamics to make reliable and physically meaningful predictions of long-time dynamics.